cdleveille/copterjs/README.md

 -   Open Docker Desktop and leave it running in the background.
 -   Run `docker network create copterjs-dev-network` in the terminal to create the Docker network.
--   In VS Code, right-click on `copterjs-dev-container\docker-compose.yml` and select `Compose Up`.
+-   In VS Code, right-click on `/copterjs-dev-container/docker-compose.yml` and select `Compose Up`.
 -   Run `yarn db:up` in the terminal to execute the default "from scratch" database migration checked into source control.
 -   If schema changes are subsequently made, run `yarn db:create` to generate a new migration and `yarn db:up` to execute it.

 Launch:

 -   Run `yarn dev` to concurrently run the server via ts-node-dev and the client via webpack in watch mode.
 This will cause either to automatically restart whenever a change is made to any of their respective source code files.
 The client will be accessible on [localhost:3000](http://localhost:3000).
--   Alternatively, start the `debug` launch configuration in VS Code (press `F5`), which essentially runs `yarn dev` with the degugger attached to the server.
+-   Alternatively, start the `debug` launch configuration in VS Code (press `F5`), which essentially runs `yarn dev` with the VS Code degugger attached to the server.
+The client can be debugged in the browser developer tools via source maps.